hyruuk/SMB-MSL/README.md

 Two modes of operation:

 - **MSP mode** (Motor Sequence Production) — Canonical button sequences extracted from BK2 replay files are presented as abstract NES button-chord sequences with duration bars.
 The player reproduces them by pressing the correct button combinations for the correct duration (analogous to the Berlot digit task, but with NES button chords and timing).
 - **Gameplay mode** — Loads SMB savestates via gym-retro.
 The player actually plays the scenes in real time.
+Death detection (enemy hits, falls) immediately interrupts the current execution.

 ### Retro integration setup (gameplay mode)